Fair Decisions Despite Imperfect Predictions: Additional experiments

 \xhdr{Repeated figure} First, in Figure~\ref{fig:results-synthetic-errs} we again show the contents of Figure~\ref{fig:results-synthetic} in the main text, but added effective utility and also show shaded regions for the 25th and 75th percentile over 30 runs.

 \xhdr{Evolution of policies} In Figure~\ref{fig:results_synthetic_evolution} we show for a representative run at $\lambda = 0$ how the different policies evolve in the two synthetic settings over time.
 The two columns correspond to the two different synthetic settings.
 For all policies, we show snapshots at a fixed number of logarithmically spaced time steps between $t=0$ and $t=200$.
 For deterministic threshold rules, we show the logistic function of the underlying predictive model.
 The vertical dashed line corresponds to the decision boundary in $x$.
-For the logistic and semi-logistic policies, the lines correspond to $\pi_t(d=1 \given x)$, \ie, to the probability of giving a positive decision for a given input $x$.
-Note that the semi-logistic policies have a discontinuity, because we do not randomize for which the model believes $d = 1$ is a favorable decision.
-For reference, we also show the true conditional distribution, the cost parameter as well as the best achievable single decision boundary.
+For the logistic and semi-logistic policies, the lines correspond to $\pi_t(D=1 \given x)$, i.e., to the probability of giving a positive decision for a given input $x$.
+Note that the semi-logistic policies have a discontinuity, because we do not randomize when the model believes $d = 1$ is a favorable decision with more than 50\% certainty.
+For reference, we also show the true conditional distribution, the cost parameter, as well as the best achievable single decision boundary.

-In the first setting, the exploring policies locate the optimal decision boundary, whereas the deterministic threshold rules, which are based on learned predictive models, do not, even though $P(y = 1\given x)$ is monotonic in $x$ and has a sigmoidal shape.
-The predictive models focus on fit the rightmost part of the conditional well, but ignore the right region, from which they never receive data.
+In the first setting, the exploring policies locate the optimal decision boundary, whereas the deterministic threshold rules, which are based on learned predictive models, do not, even though $\dP(Y = 1\given x)$ is monotonic in $x$ and has a sigmoidal shape.
+The predictive models focus on fitting the rightmost part of the conditional well, but ignore the left region, from which they never receive data.

-In the second setting, our methods explore more and eventually take mostly positive decisions for $x$ right of the vertical dotted line in Figure~\ref{fig:synthetic-setting}, which is indeed the best achievable single threshold policy.
+In the second setting, our methods explore more and eventually take positive decisions for $x$ right of the vertical dotted line in Figure~\ref{fig:synthetic-setting}, which is indeed the best achievable single threshold policy.
 In contrast, non-exploring deterministic threshold rules again suffer from the same issue as in the first setting and converge to a suboptimal threshold at $x\approx 5$.
-They ignoring the left green region in Figure~\ref{fig:synthetic-setting} and do not overcome the dip of $P(y=1\given x)$ below $c$, because they never receive data for $x \le 4$.
+They ignore the left green region in Figure~\ref{fig:synthetic-setting} and do not overcome the dip of $\dP(Y=1\given x)$ below $c$, because they never receive data for $x \le 4$.